Apartment Sales Decline for the First Time Since 2009

 Wagner does not see major changes from the REITs in the year ahead.

-“We will get 2018 acquisition guidance from the REITs [in late January] when they announce their Q4 earnings, but with the group trading at an average net asset value discount of more than 10 percent, we would expect them at this point to be less active in 2018 than in 2017,” he says.
+“We will get 2018 acquisition guidance from the REITs during the next two weeks when they announce their Q4 earnings, but with the group trading at an average net asset value discount of more than 10 percent, we would expect them at this point to be less active in 2018 than in 2017,” he says.
 “If they get a more favorable cost of capital, we could see more activity from them.”

 As volume declined, values remained robust.
 According to RCA’s CPPI metric, prices for apartments grew at a 10.6 percent year-over-year clip in Q4 2017 after slipping earlier in the year.